EIE2-IAC-Labs/Lab0-devtools/README.md

 ## Something didn't work

+The most common issue is that the install script may hang while installing extensions on WSL.
+If this happens, skip to the next step and VS Code should automatically ask you to install the recommended extensions when you open the workspace.

-If something didn't work, create a new issue in this Github repository.
+For anything else, check through the closed Github issues or create a new issue in this Github repository.

 Make sure to include the full terminal log, along with screenshots and extra context about which step you were trying to perform.